Parting on good terms

 What steps should you take when resigning?

 It can be difficult to know what steps you should take when you want to resign.
-The editorial team at Indeed provide some tips to help you resign from your role.
+The editorial team at Indeed provide some tips to help you resign from your role on good terms.

 How much notice do you need to give?

 When planning your resignation, you should review your contract to ensure you understand your entitlements and obligations.
 One important obligation you should keep in mind is your notice period.